peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 #### Canvas To Image (Blob)

-Converting the canvas to an image result in a blob.
-In my original solution, I implemented such transformation with the help of the fetch API.
-It’s clean and compact.
+Converting the canvas to an image results in a blob.
+In my original solution, I implemented that transformation with the help of the fetch API.
+It’s clean and concise.

 ```javascript
 export const canvasToBlob =